Keep your pool clean and sparkling with our hand-picked selection of the best automatic pool cleaners.

 Can you swim when the automatic pool cleaner is in the water?

-These types of breakers are automatically turned off when a fault or is detected, which means that you won’t get shocked when the cleaner is in the water.
+These types of breakers are automatically turned off when a fault is detected, which means that you won’t get shocked when the cleaner is in the water.
 GFCI (ground-fault circuit interrupter) outlets are used in damp and outdoor locations, including bathrooms, garages, workshops, and yup, on the side of the house.

 Do automatic pool cleaners suck up a lot of energy?

-Robotic cleaners cost *usually* around a dollar per day to run (depends where you live and the price of energy, obviously), and because they are able to clean a significant amount of water, they reduce the energy and cost demands of your pool filter and pump.
-This cost-benefit is especially apparent with larger swimming pools.
+Robotic cleaners cost *usually* around a dollar per day to run (depends where you live and the price of energy, obviously), and because they can clean a significant amount of water, they reduce the energy and cost demands of your pool filter and pump.

 How much do automatic pool cleaners cost?